-You know you are in Istanbul when you see the great domed mosques their pointed turrets rising between the buildings and the multitude of minarets.
-If you see Istanbul for the first time at night, its a glittering magical foreign city.
-The main city of Istanbul with approximately 15 million people has the unique distinction of sitting on two continents.
+You know you are in Istanbul when you see the great domed mosques, their pointy turrets rising between the buildings and the multitude of minarets.
+If your first visit to Istanbul is at night, the city is magical and mysterious and the glittering lights are mesmerizing.
+Istanbul is large – with approximately 15.5 million people it has the unique distinction of sitting on two continents.
 The Asian side is referred to as Anatolian Istanbul and the European side is merely called European Istanbul.
-These ‘sides’ of Istanbul are separated by the Sea of Marmara which runs into the Bosphorus which is a channel of water that physically divides Istanbul.
-The straits of Bosphorus run into the Black Sea – which is located only about 1 hour from Istanbul by car.
+These ‘sides’ of Istanbul are separated by the Sea of Marmara which runs into the Bosporus – a channel of water that physically divides Istanbul.
+The straits of Bosporus run into the Black Sea – located only about 1 hour from Istanbul by car.

 Dolmus’s (minibuses) run on set routes with set prices.
 They are relatively inexpensive and easy to use.
 Istanbul has its own tram, metro and underground trains.
 Taxis are my least recommended choice of transportation unless they are used for relatively short distances.
 The reason for this is they are *very* expensive.
-For example a 25 minute ride to the airport cost approximately $40 and that was in the low season.
+For example a 25 minute ride to the airport cost approximately $60 and that was in the low season.